A Guide to Common Law Relationships in British Columbia

 What Happens When a Common Law Partner Dies in British Columbia?

-Common law couples do not share the same legal rights as married spouses when a partner dies in BC.
+Common law couples in BC do not share the same legal rights as married spouses when a partner dies.

 However, common law partners may have certain benefits if their spouse dies:

-• If cohabiting over one year, they can receive Canada Pension Plan death benefits.
+• If cohabiting for over one year, they can receive Canada Pension Plan death benefits.

 • They can be designated as the beneficiary of the deceased partner’s life insurance policy, RRSPs, or pensions.